THE SHAW FESTIVAL and NIAGARA-ON-THE-LAKE

 From the USA: cross the Niagara River into Canada at Buffalo, at Niagara Falls, or at Lewiston NY.
 Take the Queen Elizabeth Way (QEW) to Highway 55 or take the Niagara Parkway instead, if a more scenic route is preferred.
 The Niagara Parkway route takes a little longer, especially in the busy summer months, but it’s a beautiful drive — down the Niagara River gorge, past orchards and vineyards, right to the door of the Festival Theatre.

-By Air: The nearest major airports are at Toronto, Ontario and Buffalo, New York.
+By Air: The nearest major airports are located in Toronto, Ontario and Buffalo, New York.
 Airbus transportation is available from both cities.
-Niagara District Airport: 5000 ft. runways, fully lighted, with instrument approach.
-Transport Canada Flight Service Stations, customs, aircraft parking and maintenance.
-Contact details: call 905-684-7447, fax 905-684-2433, www.niagaradistrictairport.ca.
+The Niagara District Airport is also conveniently located in Niagara-on-the-Lake.
+It is equipped with 5000 ft. runways, fully lighted, with instrument approach, Transport Canada Flight Service Stations, customs, aircraft parking and maintenance.
+Call 905-684-7447 for more information. www.niagaradistrictairport.ca.